squailchorps/2270-Final-Project-/README.md

 'point topleftbox_1 = point(0,20);'
 i have both implemented.
 I oringally had been doing it like this, but changed to doing the first version as it was more intuitive.
 There are still some versions like this inside of the code.

 With that, you should now be able to initalize the code and understand why the quad tree structure was made this way.
 Now we can discuss each function in detail below.

+## Function Walk-Through

 In this section below, we will be going through the order in which they appear in the .h file.
 In order to view the actul implementation, please look at 'BTree.cpp'.

 ### Insert:
 The insert function takes a node as an input that will be inserted into the tree. it will not have a return type.
 The function will first check if the node is real and has data.
 If it does not it will return and do nothing to the quad tree.